GSA-TTS/FAC-transition-site/src/data/reliability/curation.md

 ---
 # Metadata
 layout: home.njk
-title: Data curation
+title: How We Prepare the Data
 meta:
-  name: General migration transforms
+  name: Curation and Transforms
-  description: Documentation about the data migration from Census to GSA.
+  description: How the Federal Audit Clearinghouse cleans, fixes, and transforms data for public use.
 # Layout
 eleventyComputed:
   eleventyNavigation: